 Genetic carrier status indicates that a person carries a gene, associated with a particular disease, which may be passed to offspring who may develop that disease.
 The person does not have the disease and is not at risk of developing the disease.

-Z15 Genetic susceptibility to disease Genetic susceptibility indicates that a person has a gene that increases the risk of that person developing the disease.
+Z15 Genetic susceptibility to disease

+Genetic susceptibility indicates that a person has a gene that increases the risk of that person developing the disease.

 Codes from category Z15 should not be used as principal or first-listed codes.
 If the patient has the condition to which he/she is susceptible, and that condition is the reason for the encounter, the code for the current condition should be sequenced first.
 If the patient is being seen for follow-up after completed treatment for this condition, and the condition no longer exists, a follow-up code should be sequenced first, followed by the appropriate personal history and genetic susceptibility codes.
 If the purpose of the encounter is genetic counseling associated with procreative management, code Z31.5, Encounter for genetic counseling, should be assigned as the first-listed code, followed by a code from category Z15.
 Additional codes should be assigned for any applicable family or personal history.

-Z16 Resistance to antimicrobial drugs

-This code indicates that a patient has a condition that is resistant to antimicrobial drug treatment.
+Z16 Resistance to antimicrobial drugs This code indicates that a patient has a condition that is resistant to antimicrobial drug treatment.
 Sequence the infection code first.

-- Z17 Estrogen receptor status

-- Z18 Retained foreign body fragments

-- Z19 Hormone sensitivity malignancy status

-- Z21 Asymptomatic HIV infection status

-This code indicates that a patient has tested positive for HIV but has manifested no signs or symptoms of the disease.
+Z17 Estrogen receptor status Retained foreign body fragments Z18 Z19 Hormone sensitivity malignancy status Z21 Asymptomatic HIV infection status This code indicates that a patient has tested positive for HIV but has manifested no signs or symptoms of the disease 722 Carrier of infectious disease Carrier status indicates that a person harbors the specific organisms of a disease without manifest symptoms and is capable of transmitting the infection Z28.3 Underimmunization status Z331 Pregnant state, incidental This code is a secondary code only for use when the pregnancy is in no way complicating the reason for visit.
+Otherwise, a code from the obstetric chapter is required.
+Z66 Do not resuscitate This code may be used when it is documented by the provider that a patient is on do not resuscitate status at any time during the stay.